cackle-rs/cackle/HOW_IT_WORKS.md

 The second invocation of `rustc` is the same, but this time it also links.

-In addition to telling the parent process about the `deps` file, we also use it to location source files which we parse looking for the `unsafe` token.
+In addition to telling the parent process about the `deps` file, we also use it to locate source files which we parse looking for the `unsafe` token.
 This is an additional layer of unsafe detection besides adding `-Funsafe-code` since `-Funsafe-code` is insufficient to prevent some uses of unsafe.